airens/SimpleCompare/README.md

 # Compare files and folders using external tool in [fman](https://fman.io/)
+This is improved fork from https://github.com/rjwojcicki/SimpleCompare
-## Compare files
+## Compare by content
+Select file or folder in one pane and run "Compare files" to compare it with another one having the same name in the other pane
-Select two files or folders and run "Compare files" from the Command Palette.
+Select two files or folders in one pane and run "Compare by content" from the Command Palette.

 ## Save to compare
 Select one file or folder and run "Save to compare" from the Command Palette.